nearit/Android-UI-Bindings/docs/NOTIFICATIONS.md

-# NearIt-UI for notifications
+# Handle in-app content
-### Heads-up notifications for in-app content
+### Heads-up notifications for foreground content
 NearIt-UI can be set to manage and show notifications for foreground content (read more [here](http://nearit-android.readthedocs.io/en/latest/in-app-content/)) for you.
 Foreground content will be delivered through an heads-up system notification.
 If the user clicks on it, the right dialog will appear and the right tracking events will be handled.